DLTcollab/sse2neon/tests/README.md

 * File `tests/impl.h`

-  Add the intrinsic under `#define INTRIN_FOREACH(TYPE)` macro.
+  Add the intrinsic under `INTRIN_LIST` macro.
 The naming convention should be `mm_xxx`.
   Place it in the correct classification with the alphabetical order.
-  The classification can be referenced from [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#).
+  The classification can be referenced from [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

 * File `tests/impl.cpp`
     ```c